Share with your friends!

 1. Be Intentional With Your Sphere

 Do the five people closest to you know your goals — personal and professional?
-Do they support your progress towards your goals?
+Do they support your progress towards your goals therefore keeping you motivated at all times?

 If you set a goal to exercise three times per week, would your significant other encourage you to get moving or give you a hard time for taking time away from them?

-To be successful long-term, you need to be intentional with the people you surround yourself with.
+To be successful long-term, you need to be intentional with the people you surround yourself with, as these can eventually have an effect on your well being.
 You need people who will support your progress towards your goals and get motivated!

 2. Separate Yourself From Negativity